Beware that Suburbia Romance, Part 1

 Before too long, you are seeing each other, enjoying romance, dinners out and sometimes a lazy dinner at home in front of the TV.
 It is cosy and develops into something more permanent, staying over at each other’s place and even holidaying together with your children.
 Certainly, by then, it is a comfortable relationship between two consenting adults, but at what stage is the dating line crossed and a couple can be considered a de facto couple?

 Why does it matter how the relationship is “labelled”?
 Well, perhaps not at all so long as the relationship is thriving.
 If however things do not go so well and the relationship breaks down, one party may seek to claim an interest in the other person’s property.
 It will then be very important to know whether or not the couple were de facto.

 If you have been in a de facto relationship then, depending on a number of factors including the length of the relationship, your former partner may have a claim for a division of property against you.

-There was no doubt that Bob had loved Kate.
+There was no doubt that Bob had loved Kate and that there had been some romance in their relationship.
 They had been going out for a year or so when Bob determined to purchase the house next door to hers.
 Kate had not been so sure of having Bob in such close proximity to her and her children but it was hard for her to stand up to Bob when he had made his mind up.
 It had been the same when she had been recovering from major surgery and Bob had insisted that he effectively move into her home and care for her.
 She had told him it wasn’t necessary; she had close family to provide the care she needed.
 But Bob would not hear of it.
 He had all but moved in, staying over at least 4 times per week and often more.

 Kate was not a particularly robust person, physically or emotionally and it had taken a good deal on her part to insist on Bob providing the mortgage.
 However, when Bob later told Kate that he needed her to release him from the mortgage, Kate did so.